-On waking up after the dream, the mind realizes that the subject-object split was illusory and that reality is one consciousness that witnesses all the three states: waking, dreaming, and deep sleep.
+On waking up after the dream, the mind realizes that the subject-object split was illusory and that reality is one consciousness that witnesses all three states: waking, dreaming, and deep sleep.

 In the waking state, the consciousness is identified (ego).
 In the dream state, it is partially identified.
-And in a deep sleep, the consciousness, unidentified with the ego, witnessing the absence of sensory inputs and thoughts.
+And in a deep sleep, the consciousness, unidentified with the ego, witnesses the absence of sensory inputs and thoughts.
 The witness is common and forms the substratum of all three states.

 Upon spiritual awakening, witnessing begins to happen in the waking state.
 The witness is the impersonal aspect of consciousness that witnesses all phenomena in duality without reaction or judgment.